 Please view the full list of eligibility requirements and evaluation process.

 The goal of Bits to Bytes is to employ data analytics and/or machine learning techniques to develop a greater understanding of various medical conditions to develop optimal treatments to improve patient health.
 Additionally, the MLSC and its partners are committed to a collective goal of attracting, training, and retaining data scientists to the life sciences.
 Exposing data scientists to careers within the life sciences can encourage the application of their much needed skill sets to the industry and mission-driven work of the life sciences.

-Learn more about our 2019 Bits to Bytes awardees, including the principal investigator, industry partners, and the innovative projects.
+Learn more about our 2019, 2020, 2021, and 2022 Bits to Bytes awardees, including the principal investigator, industry partners, and the innovative projects.

 Connect with us to Learn More